sycarion/5eSRDs/srds/a5e/source/a5e_GPG.md

 #### Chemical Boosters

 While driving your vehicle, you can use a bonus action to increase its speed by 30 feet for 1 minute.
-Once the vehicleís speed is increased in this way it cannot benefit from this modification again until you finish a long rest maintaining or reinstalling this modification.
+Once the vehicle√≠s speed is increased in this way it cannot benefit from this modification again until you finish a long rest maintaining or reinstalling this modification.

 #### Enhanced Brakes